Parallelism of stable traces: Graphs admitting parallel -stable traces

-Assume next that $W_1$ has a $2$-repetition $v_1xy$ for some neighbor $y$ of $x$.
-It follows that $W$ should contain $hxy$ and $gxy$, where $h, g \in H_1$.
-Since every vertex in $V(G) \setminus V(H_1)$ has at most one neighbor in $H_1$, $h = g$.
+Assume next that $W'$ has a $2$-repetition $txy$ for some neighbor $y$ of $x$.
+It follows that $W$ should contain $hxy$ and $gxy$, where $h, g \in T$.
+Since every vertex in $V(G) \setminus V(T)$ has at most one neighbor in $T$, $h = g$.
 Therefore $W$ should contain a $2$-repetition $hxy$, a contradiction.

-\textbf{Case 3:} $x = v_1$.
+\textbf{Case 3:} $x = t$.

-Assume first that $W_1$ has an $1$-repetition $yv_1y$ for some neighbor $y$ of $v_1$.
-It follows that $W$ should contain $yhAhy$, where $h$ is a unique neighbor of $y$ in $H_1$ and $A$ is a circuit in $H_1$.
-Since $H_1$ is a tree, the only possibility that circuit appears in a part of a double trace $W$ that is completely included in $H_1$ is with an $1$-repetition, a contradiction.
+Assume first that $W'$ has a $1$-repetition $yty$ for some neighbor $y$ of $t$.
+It follows that $W$ should contain $yhAhy$, where $h$ is the unique neighbor of $y$ in $T$ and $A$ is a circuit in $T$.
+Since $T$ is a tree, the only possibility that circuit appears in a part of a double trace $W$ that is completely included in $T$ is with a $1$-repetition, a contradiction.

-Assume next that $W_1$ has a $2$-repetition $yv_1z$ for some neighbors $y$ and $z$ of $v_1$.
-It follows that $W$ should contain $yhBgz$ and $yhCgz$, where $h$ is a unique neighbor of $y$ in $H_1$, $g$ is a unique neighbor of $z$ in $H_1$, while $B$ and $C$ are $hg$-paths in $H_1$.
-If $h = g$, similarly as before follows that $W$ should have an $1$-repetition.
-Otherwise, if $h \neq g$, we can use the fact that in a tree any two vertices are connected with unique path to argue that $B = C$ and therefore that already $W$ should have a $2$-repetition, a contradiction.
+Assume next that $W'$ has a $2$-repetition $ytz$ for some neighbors $y$ and $z$ of $t$.
+It follows that $W$ should contain $yhBgz$ and $yhCgz$, where $h$ is a unique neighbor of $y$ in $T$, $g$ is a unique neighbor of $z$ in $T$, while $B$ and $C$ are $hg$-paths in $T$.
+Considering the fact that in a tree any two vertices are connected with a unique path, we can argue that $B = C$ and therefore that then $W$ should have a $2$-repetition ($1$-repetition if $h = g$), a contradiction.

-We have thus proved that $W_1$ is a $2$-stable trace in $G_1$.
-During the construction of $W_1$ we did not change the direction of any arc from $W$.
-Since $G'$ can be constructed from $G_1$ by contracting the remaining $k-1$ pairwise edge and vertex disjoint subtrees $H_2, \ldots, H_k$ into $v_2, \ldots, v_k$, respectively, it follows by the induction assumption that $G'$ admits a $2$-stable trace (which traverses edges from $E(G) \cap E(G')$ in the same direction as $W$).
+We have thus proved that $W'$ is a $2$-stable trace in $G'$.
+During the construction of $W'$ we did not change the direction of any arc from $W$.

+Note that Lemma~\ref{lem:contraction} is, by repetition of the procedure described above, also true for forests (any number of disjoint subtrees).

 The following was proven in~\cite{kl-2013}, where it was also observed that a graph $G$ admits a parallel double trace if and only if $G$ is Eulerian.

 \begin{proposition} {\rm \cite[Proposition~$5.4$]{kl-2013}} A connected graph $G$ admits a parallel $1$-stable trace if and only if $G$ is Eulerian. \end{proposition}